February 7, 2019

 This is a clear data driven marketing trigger.
 Should you have a presence at the conference?
 Or can you use the event to promote the support you offer?

 Like legislative changes, major developments within an industry will mean that all companies will need to adapt.
 Think about the opportunities that the sector developments could open for your organisation.

 Is extra support or guidance needed that you can provide?
 Or can your products or services deliver a solution to new challenges?

-When a company moves offices, shrinks, grows, or merges with another, outbound lead generation opportunities are created.
+When a company moves offices, shrinks, grows, or merges with another, B2B lead generation opportunities are created.
 A merger, acquisition or expansion might mean that you can extend your offer to new parts of the firm.

 Existing contacts might act as champions for your company, creating new prospects.
 And office moves might call for different types of support.
 Do your research to find out how your offer can help.